 - Project statement of five typed pages (double-spaced)

-- Separate representative bibliography
+- Brief representative bibliography for research proposal

 - Curriculum vitae

 - Course syllabus with a course description and schedule of assigned readings*

 - Three confidential recommendation letters

 *The course should be designed as an undergraduate seminar, meeting once or twice a week.
 The topic need not intersect with the seminar theme.
 It should be related to your own discipline and training.
 It would be listed in Gender and Sexuality Studies and should involve in some way questions of gender and/or sexuality, though those need not be the primary focus.